 (2) Where transportable units used as sleeping quarters in any area north of the 26th parallel of latitude or in any other area specified by the Minister by notice published in the Gazette, contain less than 11 cubic metres of air space for each person who sleeps in the quarters, effective air conditioning shall be installed in those sleeping quarters.

-[Regulation 8 inserted in Gazette 18 Nov 1970 p.
-3586; amended in Gazette 3 May 1974 p.
+[Regulation 8 inserted: Gazette 18 Nov 1970 p.
+3586; amended: Gazette 3 May 1974 p.
 1428.]

 9. Ventilation of sleeping quarters